 With the exception of the TTL200 and the ITL200, all of these tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 Item #'s TTL200 and ITL200 should be inserted with the M38 x 0.5 threading facing the objective.

-The TTL200 and ITL200 use external M38 x 0.5 threading for direct compatibility with Nikon and Thorlabs microscopes.
+The TTL200 and ITL200 lenses have external M38 x 0.5 threading for direct compatibility with Nikon and Thorlabs microscopes.
 This threading can be converted to external SM2 (2.035"-40) threading using the SM2A20 adapter available below.
-Alternatively, the WFA4111 Dovetail Adapter, also available below, directly accepts a TTL200 or ITL200 tube lens and can integrate it with a Cerna microscope.
-We also offer the WFA4110 Dovetail Adapter, which is a version of the WFA4111 with the TTL200 tube lens built in.
+Alternatively, the WFA4111 dovetail adapter, also available below, directly accepts a TTL200 or ITL200 tube lens, allowing it to be integrated with a Cerna microscope.

 Click to Enlarge